lumeland/lume.land/docs/getting-started/installation.md

 deno run -A https://deno.land/x/lume/install.ts
 ```

-Now you have the `lume` command.\
+Once installed, you will have the `lume` command.

+## Upgrade to the latest version

-Once installed, you can update Lume to the latest version by running:
+To update Lume to the latest version, use the command:

 ```sh
 lume upgrade
 ```

-Note: If you get an error upgrading from an old versions of Lume, just install
+If you get an error upgrading from an old versions of Lume, just install it
-it again.
+again. { .tip }

 Use the command `lume upgrade --dev` to install the latest development version
 (the last commit in the [Github repository](https://github.com/lumeland/lume)).